Equity Action Plan

 Unbiased Checklists

 Education is step one.
-Changing behavior and unbiasing decisions is a very difficult step two.
+Changing behavior and unbiased decisions is a very difficult step two.
 Google has created checklists, resources and tools that are free for customization.
 More Central Rivers AEA-customized checklists are coming soon.
 The hiring checklist can be found below.

 DEI Language Guide